reimagined/resolve/packages/core/resolve-redux/README.md

     * `readModelName`
     * `resolverName`
     * `resolverArgs`
-    * `isReactive`

   * #### `disconnectReadModel`
     Unsubscribes from Read Model changes.
 The function takes one argument, which is an object with the following keys:
     * `readModelName`
     * `resolverName`
     * `resolverArgs`
-    * `isReactive`

   * #### `loadReadModelStateRequest`
     Requests a Read Model Resolver result from the server side.
-If the Read Model is reactive, this function also subscribes to the `diff` topic.
 The function takes one argument, which is an object with the following keys:
     * `readModelName`
     * `resolverName`
     * `resolverArgs`
-    * `isReactive`
     * `queryId`

   * #### `loadReadModelStateSuccess`